All Episodes

 And of course, Bush is a blithering idiot.

-Uh he's an intellectually incurious, yet we just heard from Carl Rove that last year President Bush read 134 books.
+He's an intellectually incurious, yet we just heard from Karl Rove that last year President Bush read 134 books.

-Last year he read I'll bet you Moyers hadn't read 134 books in the last ten years.
+Last year he read, I'll bet you Moyers hadn't read 134 books in the last 10 years.

 There's a caricature of Southern, and Moyers is from Texas, too, but this is the caricature here of Southerners.